 SOLUTIONS to Fix: CPU Over Temperature Error

-Check CPU Utilization and Perform a Clean Boot
+Solution 1: Check CPU Utilization and Perform a Clean Boot

 It might be possible that some unknown background process or third-party app is causing trouble.
 Or, it could be malware.
-So better you first perform a clean boot.
+So better if you first perform a clean boot.
 Clean boot is a process in which Windows boots only with the required services and apps.
 Once you perform a clean boot, do check your CPU temperature and active CPU usage in the task manager.

-Control CPU Fan Speed using ASUS BIOS Settings
+Solution 2: Control CPU Fan Speed using ASUS BIOS Settings

 ASUS UEFI BIOS Utility not only shows CPU and Motherboard temperature.
 But also lets users control CPU FAN and CHA FAN speed.
 By default, the fan speed is set to Standard mode.
 In standard mode, the fan speed changes according to CPU temperature.
 So, if you do so many things on your computers like gaming, work, editing, and web browsing.
 Then, this mode is good for cooling down the CPU.

 But, if you constantly do intensive tasks.
 In that case, you can set the CPU fan speed to full to temporarily cool down the CPU temperature.
 BIOS settings will also help you to find out whether the CPU fan is working properly or not.